Create a group

 -

-Select pool A group will be created in the pool.
+Select the pool where the group will be created.
 It can only be assigned to ports in the same pool.

 -

 Create rules for incoming traffic.
-To do this, in the block Incoming traffic:
+To do this, in the Incoming traffic block:

 5.1 If one of the rule templates for incoming traffic is suitable for you, click on the template name.
 The Protocol, Source, Source Port, Traffic Destination, and Destination Port fields will be filled in automatically.
 Go to step 6.

-5.2 If the templates do not fit, add your own rule for incoming traffic.
-Click Add an incoming traffic rule.
+5.2 If the templates are not suitable, add your own rule for incoming traffic.
+Click Add Inbound Traffic Rule.

 5.3.
-Select a protocol or press All protocols.
+Select a protocol or click All Protocols.

 5.4 Specify the traffic source (Source):

-- for traffic from an IP address or subnet — select CIDR and enter an IP address or subnet, or tap All sources;
+- for traffic from an IP address or subnet — select CIDR and enter the IP address or subnet, or click All Sources;

-- for traffic from the security group — select Security Group and select a group.
+- for traffic from a security group — select Security Group and select the group.
 Security groups in the same pool are available.
 If you need to accept traffic from another pool, specify the source CIDR.

 5.5.
-Enter the port on which traffic is allowed to be received (Dst. port) — a single port or a range of ports, or press All ports.
+Enter the port on which traffic is allowed to be received (Dst. port) — a single port or a range of ports, or click All Ports.

 5.6 Optional: enter a comment for the rule.

-5.7.
-Press Add.
-Once a group has been created, a rule cannot be changed, but can remove the rule и create a new.
+5.7 Click Add.
+Once the group is created, the rule cannot be changed, you can delete the rule and create a new one.

 5.8 To add another rule, repeat steps 5.2 through 5.7.